viamrobotics/docs/docs/installation/configuration/_index.md

 The `viam-server` binary uses a JSON-formatted configuration file to define all [components](/components/) and [services](/services/) for your robot.
 In order to start `viam-server` on a {{< glossary_tooltip term_id="board" text="board" >}} or computer, you must have a valid configuration file present on the local system.

+For more information on the individual configuration options available, see [Configuration](/manage/configuration/).

 ## Configuration file location

 By default, the configuration file is located at: